turingschool/mod-0-curriculum/session1/index.md

 * Did you get through your session 1 pre-work?
 Post in the chat!
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
-* Make sure your video is on and your mic is off!
 * Session will be recorded and posted in Slack
-* Find a typo? - let us know!
-* If you haven't already, 2001ers - start your capstone!
-It's due in a week and a half!
-* Friends and family even this Wednesday at 5:30.
-Link in slack to rsvp
 * <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

 ### Breakout Rooms